albin-johansson/centurion/docs/pages/tutorials/installation.rst

 Installation
 ============

-This tutorial demonstrates the installation process for Centurion.
-If you've ever used SDL2 before, then this tutorial might be a little basic.
+**Synopsis:** Demonstrates the installation process for Centurion.

+If you've ever used SDL2
+before, then this tutorial might be a little basic.
+This tutorial assumes that you are using CMake as your build system, and that you've got SDL2 installed and ready.

 .. note::

-  This tutorial assumes that you are using CMake as your build system, and that you've got SDL2 installed and ready.
+  The recommended way to use Centurion is as a shared library.
+Linking against a shared library should already be familiar to you if you've ever used SDL before.

 As Shared Library
 -----------------